sfomuseum/swift-mobileclip/README.md

 OPTIONS:
   --encoder_uri <encoder_uri>
+                          The URI for MobileCLIP encoder to use.
+URIs take the form of {SCHEME}://{OPTIONAL_PATH} where {SCHEME} is one of s0,s1,s2 or blt and {OPTIONAL_PATH} is the path to a local directory containing compiled MobileCLIP CoreML model files.
+If {OPTIONAL_PATH} is empty then models will loaded from the application's default Bundle. (default: s0://)
-                          The parser scheme is to use for parsing wall label text. (default: s0://) --verbose <verbose>     Enable verbose logging (default: false) -h, --help              Show help information.
+  --verbose <verbose>     Enable verbose logging (default: false) -h, --help              Show help information.
 ```